Budgeting for key stages of life

 Budget for a wedding

 Your wedding is an opportunity to share a poignant life experience with family and friends.
 More than just a financial expenditure, this milestone sets up the next chapter in your memory book.
 The best part is that you get to write this for yourself.
-The sooner you set up a wedding budget plan for your special event, the more it can help make your vision possible.
+The sooner you set up a wedding budget for your special event, the more likely your vision becomes possible.
 The Chase Mobile® app has tools for saving as well as building and keeping a budget.
 With a Chase checking account and eligible Chase credit card, you can use the Budget planner tool.
 This tool can help you with guidance and tips for tracking your spending and saving so you can adjust them for your goals.

 Budget and plan for a family

 When you’re planning for a family, the budget may not be top of mind.
 Saving and budgeting for a family could help make the prospect of raising children more manageable.
 The Chase Mobile® app may even help prepare you for the parental role and give you more agency in the process.
 That’s because the app helps make budgeting more convenient and provides tools that can be used with Chase checking and Chase savings to help streamline the path to your family planning goals.

 Saving for retirement

 You may not be thinking about retirement yet, but it’s a must have for planning your future.
 Imagine waking up in the morning with mostly leisure plans for the day or having the free time you’ve been wanting to volunteer in your community or finish that passion project.
 If that sounds perfect to you, planning for retirement could feel like long-term party prep too.
 With the right tools and resources, saving for retirement can also help open opportunities for a richer and more fulfilling post-work experience.
 For instance, the Chase Mobile® app can help make savings more convenient with tracking tools, alerts and more resources.